Take the Quiz: Is My Teen Troubled?

 Observing these warning signs makes it easy to conclude that a teen may need more help than you or the teen’s counselor can provide.
 Discover an alternative at Shepherds Hill Academy’s Outdoor Residential Therapy Program.

-What Are Examples of Behavioral Issues of Students at Shepherds Hill Academy?
+Some Behavioral Issues Treated at Shepherds Hill Academy

 Some of the issues that troubled teen boys or teen girls who come to Shepherds Hill Academy are typically struggling with include: